-- Importance of usage of plastics in household appliances and composites (FRP) in aerospace and automotive industries. - Outline the basics for the construction of electrochemical cells, batteries and fuel cells.
-Understand the mechanism of corrosion and how it can be prevented. - Explain the preparation of semiconductors and nanomaterials, engineering applications of nanomaterials, superconductors and liquid crystals. - Recall the increase in demand for power and hence alternative sources of power are studied due to depleting sources of fossil fuels.
-Advanced instrumental techniques are introduced. - Outline the basics of computational chemistry and molecular switches
+- Importance of usage of plastics in household appliances and composites (FRP) in aerospace and automotiveindustries. - Outline the basics for the construction of electrochemical cells, batteries and fuel cells.
+Understand the mechanism of corrosion and how it can be prevented. - Express the increase in demand as wide variety of advanced materials are introduced; which have excellent engineeringproperties. - Explain the crystal structures, and the preparation of semiconductors.
+Magnetic properties are alsostudied. - Recall the increase in demand for power and hence alternative sources of power are studied due to depleting sources of fossil fuels.
+Advanced instrumental techniques are introduced.

-UNIT I: POLYMER TECHNOLOGY
+UNIT I POLYMER TECHNOLOGY

-Polymerisation:- Introduction, methods of polymerization (emulsion and suspension), mechanical properties.
+Polymerisation:-Introduction-methods of polymerization (emulsion and suspension)-physical and mechanical properties.

-Plastics: Compounding, fabrication (compression, injection, blown film and extrusion), preparation, properties and applications (PVC, polycarbonates and Bakelite), mention some examples of plastic materials used in electronic gadgets, recycling of e-plastic waste (waste to wealth).
+Plastics: Compounding-fabrication (compression, injection, blown film, extrusion) - preparation, properties and applications of PVC, polycarbonates and Bakelite-mention some examples of plastic materials used in electronic gadgets, recycling of e-plastic waste.

-Elastomers:- Introduction, preparation, properties and applications (Buna S, thiokol and polyurethanes).
+Elastomers:-Natural rubber-drawbacks-vulcanization-preparation, properties and applications of synthetic rubbers (Buna S, thiokol and polyurethanes).

-Composite materials: Fiber reinforced plastics, conducting polymers, biodegradable polymers, biopolymers, biomedical polymers.
+Composite materials: Fiber reinforced plastics-conducting polymers-biodegradable polymers-biopolymers-biomedical polymers.

-Course Outcomes: At the end of this unit, the students will be able to
+Learning Outcomes: At the end of this unit, the students will be able to